Ashley Adie says being a Special Olympics BC athlete has helped her grow as a person.

 “My social circle has expanded tremendously!” she says.

 Ashley is one of 143 Special Olympics Team BC athletes training to compete at the 2020 Special Olympics Canada Winter Games in Thunder Bay from February 25 to 29.
-Here, athletes with intellectual disabilities from across the country will not only be vying for an opportunity to advance to the 2021 Special Olympics World Winter Games in Sweden, they will also develop important skills, self-confidence, and meaningful friendships.
+Here, athletes with intellectual disabilities from across the country will develop important skills, self-confidence, and meaningful friendships.

 “I feel honoured to be part of the team!”
 Ashley says.
 “I am just really looking forward to representing B.C., and showing the country what I’ve got and what the snowshoeing team has to offer.”